FranckyC/m365-ai-agents-hackathon-onboard_D/README.md

 ## What is it?

 Onboarding processes can sometimes be overwhelming for new employees, with numerous tasks to complete, trainings to attend, and people to meet.
 Not all companies have a clear onboarding process or a dedicated coach to guide new hires effectively.
-To ensure employees are not left to navigate this alone and to provide a great experience, we created **OnBoard_D**.
+To ensure employees are not left to navigate this alone and to provide a great experience, we created **Onboard_D**.
 This dedicated AI assistant helps new employees get started by answering frequently asked questions and proactively notifying them of tasks they need to complete according to a specific onboarding plan set by the HR department.

 ### What are features: